jaybosamiya/security-notes/README.md

 build an anti-ASLR abstraction, by basically leaking 2 addresses from the GOT through `get_mem()` and comparing against a [libc database](https://github.com/niklasb/libc-database) (thanks
 @niklasb for making the database).
-This gives me a `libc_base` using which allows me to replace any function in the GOT with another.
+The offsets from these give me a `libc_base` reliably, which allows me to replace any function in the GOT with another from libc.

 This has essentially given me control over EIP (the moment I can "trigger" one of those functions _exactly_ when I want to).
 Now, all